FinCriticalED:

 ✗ Model Output

-MinerU2.5: MinerU2.5 fails to capture monetary unit signs and introduces noise around mathematical expressions.
+MinerU2.5: Fails to capture monetary unit signs and introduces noise around mathematical expressions.
 Dollar signs and currency symbols preceding financial values are dropped, directly degrading Monetary Unit FFA scores.
-Additionally, mathematical expressions are surrounded by spurious characters introduced during OCR post-processing.

 Citation